kmdupr33/authorx/docs/index.md

       />
     </svg>
   </div>
   <p style="margin-left: 5px">authorx is pre 1.0 and it's syntax and API may change before 1.0.
-You can view the roadmap to 1.0 <a href="#project-status--roadmap">here</a>.
+You can view the roadmap <a href="#project-status--roadmap">here</a>.
 </p>
 </div>